| Other San Antonio Area Roads

 through lane on westbound ARP through the Westwood Loop intersection,

-and now it will be taken out?
+and now it's been taken out?
 That seems like it was a waste of money.

 The additional through lane (known as an auxiliary lane) was intended